Busker's sole music pipe dream

 Drainpipe-playing busker's star turn

-Yorkshire busker Nathan Robinson is turning head on high streets across northern England.
+Yorkshire busker Nathan Robinson is turning heads on high streets across northern England.

 The Cleckheaton musician uses drainpipes played with flip-flops to make music.